cmkobel/CompareM2/README.md

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

+## Usage
+Make a directory with a few fasta files you want to investigate and possibly compare.
+Go into that directory in the terminal, and run the command `assemblycomparator2`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.

+We are also working on making a report, which will make it easy to explore these analyses without rummaging around on the filesystem.
+That is it!

 ## Installation